 - show you how to combine that script with different types of visuals

-- introduce you to a tool that makes the process incredibly easy
+- introduce you to a tool that makes the video editing process incredibly easy

 Would you rather learn this in a video format?
 Let our in-house learning expert Kevin teach you how to turn your blog posts into videos 👇